-QLS encourages practitioners from outside Brisbane to consider nominating for councillor and presidential roles.
+QLS encourages practitioners all across Queensland to consider nominating for Councillor and Presidential roles.
 We support regional councillors by funding travel and accommodation to enable councillors to attend Council meetings and major events in person wherever possible, and conducting committee and other meetings by phone and web links.

 Councillors from regional areas often have significant leadership roles in their communities and may be requested by the president to represent QLS at local events.

 How do you suggest I go about winning votes?